Weekly feature of our nonprofit partners

 “It is so difficult to put the complexities of the trauma recovery process into words—artwork does this much better!” – Joan Turkus, M.D.

 Art has been used successfully as a form of therapy because art helps kids unmask the traumas buried in the subconscious minds.
 “Drawing makes me feel better,” Xavier, who grew up in the project of Philadelphia where violence is a part of live, said.
 “When I’m mad, I draw my anger, and I just get happy.”
-When kids with high ACEs score get help early on, there will be fewer crimes affecting us, fewer unnecessary tragic deaths from drunk driving accidents, fewer unwanted children born from teen pregnancy-which contribute to more traumatic experiences & predispose the children to traumatic lives, less financial burden on society from illnesses resulting from trauma like heart disease, suicide attempt, depression…
+Kids also can draw what their hopes look like which raise their HOPE score.
+When kids with high ACEs score get help early on, they can control & manage the risks mentioned above.

 How Expressive Art Helps Autistic Children.